Privy Council Meetings & Orders

 Orders in Council

-Orders in Council are Orders that have been approved at a meeting of the Privy Council personally by The Queen.
+Orders in Council are Orders that have been approved at a meeting of the Privy Council personally by The King.
 They fall into two broad categories, statutory and Prerogative.

-Statutory Orders are made under any of the numerous powers contained in Acts of Parliament which give Her Majesty a power to make Orders.
+Statutory Orders are made under any of the numerous powers contained in Acts of Parliament which give His Majesty a power to make Orders.

 Prerogative Orders are made under the inherent power of the Crown to act on matters for which Parliament has not legislated.

 Most statutory Orders in Council are Statutory Instruments.
 Under section 1 of the Statutory Instruments Act 1946 every power to make an Order in Council conferred by an Act of Parliament passed after 1 January 1948 must be a Statutory Instrument.
 Statutory Instruments are numbered in a standard series and published by The Stationery Office.
 They are available online at www.legislation.gov.uk.

 Some statutory Orders are made under Acts that predate the 1946 Act, and are not Statutory Instruments.
 Examples are Orders made under the Naval and Marine Pay and Pensions Act 1865 (which determine the pay of the Navy) and the Burial Act 1853 (which provide for the closure of churchyards which no longer have room for burials).